A Matter of Choice | Parents shouldn't need deep pockets to buy school uniform

 For parents it can also present relief from the pressure to buy branded or fashionable stuff for their kids.

-On this Mintel research found that over two-fifths of parents felt pressure to buy their children branded back-to-school products and nearly half say there is more pressure now than previously to buy fashionable back-to-school items.
+Mintel research found that over two-fifths of parents felt pressure to buy their children branded back-to-school products & nearly half said there is more pressure now than previously to buy such items.